kant/Client-Retention-Through-Data-Analysis-On-zOS/README.md

 1. A data scientist interacts with a web UI.
 1. The web UI is the browser-based user interface for Jupyter Notebook.
 1. Jupyter Notebook is part of IzODA, running on z/OS.
-1. A VSAM dataset is accessed via a virtural table defined in Optimized Data Layer (ODL).
+1. A VSAM dataset is accessed via a virtual table defined in Optimized Data Layer (ODL).
 1. DSDBC queries ODL for the VSAM date.

 ## Included components